 The interpretations expressed in this Guide reflect the opinions, decisions, and advice of the Ethics and Judicial Committee (EJC).
 The interpretations are set forth according to topic.
 These interpretations are intended to assist a physical therapist assistant in applying general ethical standards to specific situations.
-They address some but not all topics addressed in the Standards and should not be considered inclusive of all situations that could evolve.
+They address some but not all topics addressed in the Standards of Ethical Conduct and should not be considered inclusive of all situations that could evolve.

-This Guide is subject to change, and the Ethics and Judicial Committee will monitor and timely revise the Guide to address additional topics and Standards when necessary and as needed.
+This Guide is subject to change, and the Ethics and Judicial Committee will monitor and revise the Guide to address additional topics and standards when and as needed.

-Preamble to the Standards
+Preamble to the Standards of Ethical Conduct